Updated 1 June 2020 at 11.23am

 Follow the government advice to ‘stay alert, control the virus, save lives’.

 These are some of the steps we are now taking to help prevent the spread of infection:

 - The church office is closed, and staff who are not on furlough are working at home.

 - All our services and events are suspended or online.

 - All our groups and meetings, including children’s groups, are suspended.

-- Our Youth Alpha course and Sunday evening Core group are meeting online.
+- Our Youth Alpha course (until 10 June) and Sunday evening Core group are meeting online.
 Check the events calendar for details.

 Our priorities are to ensure our congregations, staff team, and other church visitors are as safe as possible, and to offer help where we can within our local community.
 We continue to pray, to love, and to care for the vulnerable.

 We have a team of fit and able people contacting the most vulnerable in our church family.
 We also have a team of six who are able to respond to some practical needs.
 See contact details below if you need to access this help or if you are able to offer support.

 Our children’s minister Caz Gatehouse is keeping in contact with children/families from Kidz Ablaze and Messy Church, and is providing materials.
 She can be contacted via her email.
 Follow her on Instagram at st.stavioursparents.